zaandahl/mewc/README.md

 [**mewc-train**](https://github.com/zaandahl/mewc-train)

-This Docker image is used to train an EfficientNetV2 model using the TensorFlow Object Detection API.
+This Docker image is used to train an EfficientNetV2 model.
 It is based on TensorFlow, CUDA and CUDNN8.
 The container is configured to use a GPU if available.

 [**mewc-predict**](https://github.com/zaandahl/mewc-predict)